calebredd/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach manipulates an array for each iteration of it. .map creates a new array with whatever criteria you want to pass in from the previous array but also incorporates it in a callback.

 2. What is the difference between a function and a method?

+A method is associated with a constructor, object or array with a '.' before it.
+A function is used whenever called.

 3. What is closure?

+Closure is being able to work within the scope of an item.
+For example a variable inside of a function cannot be called from outside of that function because it is not local to that environment.
+But a variable stated outside of the function in the global window, could be called from inside the function because the function is a child of the global window.

 4. Describe the four rules of the 'this' keyword.

+Window binding: Is when this is used to refer to the global scope of window.
+Implicit binding: when the object referred to as this is followed by a '.'.
+Explicit binding: Anytime a .call or .apply is used to reference a first argument in a function.
+New binding: When a new object is created each time. => This '=new'

 5. Why do we need super() in an extended class?

+Super is how object items are passed into a constructor that is the child of a another.
+Super is what initiates the callback of fetching the parent constructors attributes/keys.

 ## Project Set up